The THC provides information on grant resources and opportunities.

 - Conduct extensive genealogical research to identify descendants of families buried in the cemetery.
 Conduct a broad letter-writing campaign to all descendants.
 Be sure to outline challenges, goals, continuing issues, and foreseeable needs for the cemetery.
 Invite all descendants to attend meetings to better understand the challenges and ask for their participation in hands-on efforts.

 - Host community events such as history or nature tours.
 An event like this will also increase awareness of the cemeteries needs.
-Please see the Cemetery Program's Disaster Preparedness webpage, specifically the Webinar 4 recording and the Webinar 4 Resource List.
+Please see the Cemetery Program's Disaster Preparedness page, specifically the Webinar 4 recording and the Webinar 4 Resource List.

 - Bring more school-aged children into the cemetery.
 The younger people in our communities have lost their connections with their ancestors, their stories, places, and graves.
 We will need their help to move forward.